-- 3.1 Having considered the conclusions reached on 13 of the 15 topics, there are a number of potential changes for the next SORP.
+- 3.1 Having considered the conclusions reached on all 15 topics, there are a number of potential changes for the next SORP.
 It should be noted that the workload involved in regard to the topics is not equal, for example reviewing the notes requires a whole SORP review which would be a very large piece of work whereas the potential change to legacy accounting is tightly focussed.
 Taking into consideration what is possible in the time available will therefore be key issue when settling the approach to the drafting stage. - 3.2 There are also many areas where the feedback from engagement strands, the findings from research presentations and the discussion in the Committee have all identified a skills and education gap in the charity sector and amongst volunteers and practitioners.
 To address that skills gap a significant ask is made in respect of developing educational materials.
-This separate area of work is noted in the separate discussion paper on taking forward the drafting process.

-3.3 The SORP Committee is asked to:

-- agree with the distinction made between conclusions that potentially affect the text of the SORP itself from ideas on developing other forms of advice and support - agree that potential changes to the text represent a workload priority to inform the approach to be taken to the drafting stage - agree the items identified as other forms of assistance are deferred until later in the process - note that this paper will also be shared with the convenors of the SORP engagement strands - agree to the updating and recirculation of this paper once all topics have been discussed - note that the topic of 'tiered reporting' is to be considered separately in the drafting stage
+This separate area of work is noted in the separate discussion paper on taking forward the drafting process. - 3.3 Furthermore, there was no consensus reached in relation to sustainability reporting.
+Therefore, it is suggest that this topic is considered towards the end of the drafting process to allow adequate development in this area which would help provide clarity on the approach to be taken within the SORP. - 3.4 The SORP Committee is asked to: - agree with the distinction made between conclusions that potentially affect the text of the SORP itself from ideas on developing other forms of advice and support - agree that potential changes to the text represent a workload priority to inform the approach to be taken to the drafting stage - agree the items identified as other forms of assistance are deferred until later in the process - note that the topic of 'tiered reporting' is to be considered separately in the drafting stage